-Duomo is the historic and geographic center of Florence.
+Piazza del Duomo is the historic and geographic center of Florence.
 This is one of the best and most popular areas to stay!
-The Duomo neighborhood is where the cities most famous sights and attractions are all found.
+The Piazza del Duomo neighborhood is where the city’s most famous sights and attractions are all found.
 There is also an amazing buzz on the streets and authentic Firenze charm around here.
-Besides the convenient location, Duomo has got to be one of the most attractive areas!
+Besides the convenient location, Piazza del Duomo has got to be one of the most attractive areas!

 The main hurdle when staying in Florence is that it can get expensive!
 If you want to stay somewhere a little bit more removed from the hustle and bustle (and a bit more affordable), consider the San Marco neighborhood.
-This residential area is still an easy walk of the city center, and it offers some great Florence points of interest.
+This residential area is still a short walk to the city centre, and it offers some great Florence points of interest.

 The main (and possibly only) way to get around this city is on foot.
 Most things to see are all located within a relatively compact area, making them easy to reach through walking.
 Staying somewhere central is very important to your Florence itinerary!

-For the best place to stay, check out our top picks below!
+For the best place to stay, check out my top picks below!

 Best Hostel in Florence – Archi Rossi Hostel

 Archi Rossi Hostel offers the perfect central location for all travelers to Florence!
-This hostel is clean, comfortable, and loads of fun.
+This hostel in Florence is clean, comfortable, and loads of fun.
 Archi Rossi has highly recommended breakfasts and affordable dinners, as well as their own walking tour!
-Due to its proximity to the city center, great rooms, tasty food, and overall vibe, Archi Rossi is an unbeatable hostel choice!
+Due to its proximity to the city centre, great rooms, tasty food, and overall vibe, Archi Rossi is an unbeatable hostel choice!

 Best Airbnb in Florence – Charming Room in Apartment

 This ultra-cozy room is just the place you want to stay when you get to city – it’s easily one of the best Airbnbs in Florence.
 It’s light and bright, making it feel spacious with a window overlooking the scenic neighborhood.
 Just what you would expect to see staying in an apartment in the city of Florence.
 Love to walk?
 Great!
 The museums, shops, and restaurants are just minutes away on foot.

 Best Budget Hotel in Florence – Hotel Alessandra